FrancisBanville/ms_interpreting_probabilities/README.md

 corresponding species subnetworks of regional networks.
 We should expect the interaction to be linear below the 1:1 line.

+**Papers:** there might be something in these @McLeod2020EffSpe;
+@McLeod2021SamAsy; @Wood2015EffSpa

 ## Taxonomic scale

 How do interaction probabilities scale taxonomically?

 - Difference of interpretation between probabilities in networks at the individual level and at any higher taxonomic level.
-- How does the scale up of the nodes from an individual to population to taxonomic group group change our interpretation of interaction probabilities?
+- How does the scaling up of the nodes from an individual to population to taxonomic group group change our interpretation of interaction probabilities?
   How does the aggregation change the interpretation?
 - How is it analogous to spatial and temporal scaling?
 Basically, all kinds of